 There are pharmacies on just about every corner so don’t go too far out of your way.
 I find some of the ones on the Left Bank to have higher prices close to the Eiffel Tower and St. Germain if you are trying to be cost-conscious.
 Pharmacie des Archives just across from BHV has always been a personal favorite.
 Monoprix can also have some great prices on French skincare.

 Sisley Paris is a brand I have loved and used for years now.
-The prices are higher than some of the drugstore brands in this post but I can honestly say their high-quality products are worth it.
-The brand is well respected in the beauty industry and they work hard to make sure their effective formulas are the best they can be by spending years of scientific research for each product.
-They are relaunching their ecological compound this month which is one of the brand’s best sellers.
-This is still a family-owned company and I love their passion for always making their products better.
+The prices are higher than some of the drugstore brands in this post, but I can honestly say their high-quality products are worth it.
+The brand is well respected in the beauty industry, and they work hard to ensure their effective formulas are the best they can be by spending years of scientific research for each product.
+They just relaunched their ecological compound this year, one of the brand’s best sellers.
+This is still a family-owned company, and I love their passion for always making their products better.

-Pro tip: if you are interested in trying the luxury brand but are still budget conscious, buy them duty-free at the airport.
-This is where I find the prices to be the best and it is a lot easier to grab before boarding your flight.
+Pro tip to buying Sisley skincare in Paris.
+If you are interested in trying the luxury brand but are still budget-conscious, buy them duty-free at the airport.
+This is where I find the prices to be the best, and it is a lot easier to grab before boarding your flight.
 Plus, even if you have just a carry-on bag, you will be able to take the creams with you in the duty-free sealed bag.

 *This post includes affiliate links.
 I make a small commission at no cost to you for items purchased from my links.
 Merci!